ZLOCRAX/Android-opsec/README.md

 # Android-opsec
-Here i will show and explain a quick and easy method for better on device cyber sec for android devices
+Here i will show and explain a quick and easy method for better on device cyber sec for android devices (this is a proxy)

 Hello today i am going to show a quick and easy method to cyber secure your device when browsing online or using social media, i will tell you How to protect against phising and malware, hide your ip, stop your data being mined and secure your Device.
 This way is for people who don't know anything about opsec and cyber security.
 Anyways lets get on to this method for the people who dont know anything about cyber sec and use paid for vpn services, cloudflare and google dns.